kapilgarg/kapilgarg.github.io/_posts/2022-03-08-mock-environment-variables.md

 date_updated: 2022-03-08T14:58:29.000Z
 tags: python, unittest, mock, patch, environmentvariable, programming
 ---
-While writing test cases, you may need to mock one or more environment variables.
-It could be because environment variable it used as a flag for certain functionality or something else.
+While writing unit test cases, you may need to mock one or more environment variables.
 Environment variables are available through os.environ api.
-Though technically os.environ is not a dictionary but it fulfills the criteria so that it can be mocked like a dictionary. unittest module provides a way to achieve this.
+Though technically os.environ is not a dictionary but it fulfills the criteria so that it can be mocked like a dictionary.
+Python's unit test module provides a way to achieve this.

 mock.patch.dict is the function that we can use to mock a dictionary.
 First argument is the target dictionary that you want to mock, 2nd argument is the value (dictionary) that you want your target dictionary to return.
 ```python